PurdueDualityLab/TensorFlowModels/yolo/README.md

 * [Citation](#citation)

 ## Our Goal
-Our goal with this model conversion is to provide highly versitile implementations of the Backbone and Yolo Head.
+Our goal with this model conversion is to provide highly versatile implementations of the Backbone and Yolo Head.
 We have tried to build the model in such a way that the Yolo head could easily be connected to a new, more powerful backbone of a person chose to.

 ## Models in the library